b06b01073/FixMatch/readme.md

 # FixMatch implementation

-> This progress of the training is postponed indefinitely since I'm currently participating a contest.
+> The progress of the training is postponed indefinitely since I'm currently participating a contest.

 ## Introduction